A listing agreement is a legally binding contract between you — the homeowner — and the real estate broker (and agent) you hire to sell your property.

 If you want the maximum exposure for your home, you’ll want your house listed on the MLS.

-The agreement with your agent states the benefits of using the MLS and the impact that opting out of it could have when selling your property.
+The agreement with your real estate agent states the benefits of using the MLS and the impact that opting out of it could have when selling your property.

 Broker’s and seller’s duties